 5. Mig Welding

-Gas metal arc welding, also known as GMAW or MIG, is a fast and straightforward method that uses a high level of deposition.
-A wire moves continuously to the heated tip of the welder, which melts the wire, allowing for a large amount of molten metal to drip onto the base for joining the base to another piece.
+The process involves a continuous wire feed moving to the heated tip of the welder, which enough heat to melt the wire, creating a large volume of molten metal that drips onto the base for joining to another piece.

 6. Laser Welding